Open Arms Sea Relief Operation. Have all the rules been followed? Who is telling the truth?

 Is there an intervention of external means?

-Officially the answer is that no European means intervened.
-In fact, the NGO has of course twice a helicopter, unidentified (perhaps the same), coming from the north (in other words not from the Libyan coast).
+Officially the answer is that no European means have intervened.
+In fact, the NGO has twice heard an unidentified helicopter (perhaps the same one), coming from the north (in other words not from the Libyan coast).
 One flew over the area and passed quickly.
-The other made several turns, contacted by channel 16 (the rescue radio channel), the Libyan coast guard, in English, before leaving the edge.
+The other made several turns, contacted the Libyan coast guard via channel 16 (the emergency radio channel), in English, before leaving the shore.
 The nature of the helicopter is not known.
-It could be Libyan helicopters... or Italian helicopters.
-It can also be helicopters under European mandate.
-Finally, it may be a helicopter from another nation whose ship was not far away, and which heard the call for help.
+These could be Libyan helicopters… or Italian helicopters.
+This could also be helicopters under European mandate.
+Finally, it could be a helicopter from another nation whose ship was not far away, and which heard the call for help.
 In any case, there must be traces.

 Is there a Libyan MRCC?